How erections work?

 Is there different erection types?

-A man can experience three types of erections2:
+A man can experience two types of erections2:

 - Psychogenic erection is activated by erotic stimuli (visual, imaginative,